 A: The AFCLC considers Airmen in languages listed on the Air Force Strategic Language List (SLL).
-The AF SLL dated 1 July 2015 describes languages in which the Air Force has requirements authorized in out-years as well as strategic languages of interest.
-The AF SLL is based on the Department of Defense (DoD) SLL and is expanded to align with validated AF requirements.
-The AF SLL is For Official Use Only and may be obtained from one’s Test Control Officer at each installation education office.
+The Air Force SLL dated 1 July 2015 describes languages in which the Air Force has requirements authorized in out-years as well as strategic languages of interest.
+The Air Force SLL is based on the Department of Defense SLL and is expanded to align with validated Air Force requirements.
+The Air Force SLL is For Official Use Only and may be obtained from one's Test Control Officer at each installation education office.

 Q: How are Airmen selected for LEAP?

 A: The AFCLC develops an order of merit list based on each Airmen's board score and potential to fill future language requirements, including Language-Designated Positions and low density languages on the Air Force SLL.
 The AFCLC assigns each LEAP scholar a "Selected" or Control Language (CLANG) based on the Airman's documented proficiencies and Air Force needs.
 The SLA is the approval authority for LEAP Selection Board results.

 SECTION IV – LEAP Commitment